 The fourth, fifth and sixth years in the program are devoted to dissertation research and writing.
 It is expected that students will consult regularly with the dissertation chair and, where appropriate, with other members of the dissertation committee.
 While students are away from the University, they should submit written material to their dissertation chair on a regular basis and should expect to receive feedback and advice.
-It is recommended that chapters be forwarded to committee members in the department who may or may not give immediate response but who should be kept abreast of a student's progress.
+It is recommended that chapters also be forwarded to committee members in the department who may choose to give responses, but a student should keep all committee members updated on their progress.

-1) Preparing and modifying dissertation outlines and timeline.
+4. Preparing and modifying dissertation outlines and timeline & Annual Progress Report